Chattahoochee County DUI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to a trial by jury.
-A jury trial involves a panel of citizens who decide your guilt or innocence.
-Alternatively, you can waive your right to a jury trial and have a "bench trial," where the judge alone decides your fate.
-The decision of whether to have a jury or bench trial should be made in consultation with your attorney.
+- Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers decides your guilt or innocence.
+Alternatively, you can opt for a bench trial, where the judge makes the decision.

-- What Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
-They must also prove that your blood alcohol concentration (BAC) was 0.08% or higher, or that you were a less safe driver due to the influence of alcohol or drugs.
+- What Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
+This typically involves presenting evidence of your BAC level, field sobriety test results, and the arresting officer's observations.

-- Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, questioning the legality of the traffic stop, and arguing that you were not impaired while driving.
+- Common Defenses: Common defenses in DUI cases include challenging the validity of the traffic stop, questioning the accuracy of the breathalyzer or blood test, and arguing that you were not impaired.

 - Typical Trial Length: DUI trials can vary in length, but they typically last from one to three days.